H3AR7B3A7/ExploringSomeTechnologies/README.md

 then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

+**WARNING**: The protoc command added to this project works only for windows.
+For protoc to work on your operating system download the right version [here](https://github.com/protocolbuffers/protobuf/releases).
+We can also use our build tool ([Maven](https://dzone.com/articles/compile-protocol-buffers-using-maven) / [Gradle](https://medium.com/@DivyaJaisawal/generate-java-code-from-proto-file-using-gradle-1fb9fe64e046)) to automate the code generation.

 ## gRPC